ICT For Learning

 - 10” or larger screen with external keyboard

-- Sufficient battery charge for 6 hours use
+- sufficient battery charge for 6 hours use

-- A tough shell or protective covering
+- a tough shell or protective covering

 Performance appropriate for use

-- Low end machines generally have good battery life and will run core office applications provided multi-tasking is not required—suitable for junior courses and some senior courses.
-Costs will likely range from $360 to $700
+- Low end machines generally have good battery life and will run core Office applications provided multi-tasking is not required - suitable for junior courses and some senior courses.
+Costs will likely range from $360 to $700.

-Chromebooks, iPads and Macs
+Chromebooks, iPads and MacBooks

 We do not recommend Chromebooks or iPads as their features are more limited than with a full operating system.
 However, if an iPad is already owned, this can be a reasonable beginning device.
-Macbooks —these have no advantage over a similarly specified PC and you will pay more.
+Macbooks - these have no advantage over a similarly specified PC and you will pay more.

 Device configurations change regularly, as do prices and there are a wide range of suitable devices.

 Will the school be operating a purchasing programme?